-Every year, hunters in Australia participate in “trophy hunting,” the act in which hunters bring home dead animals to display as trophies and souvenirs on their walls.
+Every year, hunters around the world including those in Australia participate in “trophy hunting,” the act in which hunters bring home dead animals to display as trophies and souvenirs on their walls.
 Trophy hunting takes place in many countries including Australia and New Zealand.

 Nearly all wild species are available for trophy hunting – ranging from native species like the kangaroo in Australia to even threatened species such as the lion and elephant – it is just a question of money.